jason19970210/Test/note1.md

 ### GitHub Pages
 + static page like HTML as well
-+ Dont support PHP, ASP, " .htacess",FTP Server
++ Dont support 'PHP', 'ASP', "' .htacess'",'FTP Server'
 + Can be UPLOADED by GIT ONLY
 + GitHub Pages will be PUBLIC

 ##### Steps
-+ set project name to "username.github.io"
++ set project name to "'username'.github.io"
 + set up an empty REPO
-+ add a HTML file name "index.html"
++ add a HTML file name 'index.html'
 > <!DOCTYPE html>
 	<html>
 		<head>